Bay Delta Initiative

 Ecosystem restoration for increased habitat and improved water supply.

-NRCS is providing agricultural producers technical and financial assistance in the Bay Delta region to implement conservation practices that improve water quality and quantity, and restore and protect wetland, riparian and wet meadow habitat.
+NRCS provides agricultural producers technical and financial assistance in the Bay Delta region to implement conservation practices that improve water quality and quantity, and restore and protect wetland, riparian and wet meadow habitat.
 Farm Bill conservation programs available to producers include Environmental Quality Incentives Program (EQIP), Wildlife Habitat Incentives Program (WHIP), Wetland Reserve Program (WRP) and the Conservation Stewardship Program (CSP).